Sindhusgowda12/Smart-Emotion-Based-Learning/README.md

 - Teachers can view logs for their assigned classes.
 - Administrators have full oversight of system performance and user roles.

-## 📄 License

-This project was developed as part of a final year project submission.

 ---
 **Developed by:** Sindhu S
 **Project Name:** Smart Emotion-Based Learning Web Platform